 If you want to add music or movies to your iPhone you need to download them on a computer and sync with iTunes or purchase them inside an app and only use them in that app.
 Yes, the iPhone lets you download Spotify music, download movies from iTunes and other movie services without a computer, but on Android you can download right from the web.

-On the iPhone it is not possible to download the Louis CK comedy special right to the device, so users need to stream it.
+On the iPhone it is not possible to download many things right to the device, so users need to stream it.
+This is better with new options to save to iCloud or Dropbox, but its not the same as Android yet.
 On Android a user can download this file to the phone or Micro SD card to watch offline without needing a computer.
 There are similar benefits to buying music online if you don’t want to buy through iTunes.

 Google Now & Google Assistant Beat Siri

 Hey Siri is useful, and Siri can finally connect to a variety of third-party apps, but it pales in comparison to the connectivity that Google Now and the Google Assistant offer.

 On many Android devices users can say, “OK Google,” or a custom command to wake the phone up for voice control without touching it or it being connected to power.
 Users can also choose which app Google Now should use for an activity.
 Instead of restricting users to Google Music, a command to play an artist can open Spotify or another music app.